orphu/mcdungeon/items/README.txt

 For example, head_notch.yaml would be referenced as file_head_notch.
 See default.cfg for more details.

-Each custom item is an YAMLK file containing the tags required to create the inventory item.
+Each custom item is an YAML file containing the nbt tags required to create the inventory item.
 You may add your own files by editing the defaults with a text editor, taking care to match nbt2yaml's format. https://pypi.python.org/pypi/nbt2yaml